u23608821/COS221_Assignment_5/API_Documentation.md

 ### deleteProduct Endpoint

 The `deleteProduct` endpoint allows an admin to delete a product from the database by its `product_id`.
 The product will only be deleted if it exists.
-If the product has associated data (e.g., reviews, ratings), those will also be deleted.
+If the product has associated data (e.g., reviews, prices, etc.), those will also be deleted.
 If the product does not exist, an error will be returned.

 **Only users with the `Admin` user_type (validated by their API key) can use this endpoint.**